I believe the heart of

 We realize empathy, when we suddenly empathize with someone (including ourselves) or something, through an unexpected realization.

-Yet, it is by realizing empathy in the face of tension that we mature as leaders and human beings.
+It is by realizing empathy in the face of tension that we mature as leaders and human beings.

 Empathizing points to B. an experience, where we’re feeling as if we’re connected as one with an “other,” as opposed to A. disconnected or at odds with them.